Rough differential equations for volatility: Lead-lag approximations

+up to constants independent of $n, k, m$.
+From Lemma~\ref{lem:Hypercontractivity}, $\E\left[|\G X^n_{t_k,t_{m}}|^p\right]\lesssim (t_{m}-t_{k})^{pH}$ for any $p\geq 2$, up to constants that depend on $p$ as well (but still not on $n,k,m$).
 Finally, since the hybrid approximation is defined via piecewise linear interpolation between partition points, the same estimate holds by replacing $t_m,t_k$ with arbitrary $s,t\in [0,T]$.
-A similar argument can be found in~\cite[Theorem 3.4]{horvath2024functional}.
+A similar argument can be found in~\cite[Theorem~3.4]{horvath2024functional}.
 Kolmogorov's continuity criterion \autoref{thm:Kolm} yields the conclusion. \end{proof}

 In Lemma~\ref{lem:HybridPointwisePartitionPoints}, we have shown that the hybrid scheme approximation $\{\G X^n\}_{n\in\N}$ converges to $X$ pointwise almost surely at partition points (provided that the mesh of the partition is fine enough).
 Moreover, as shown in Lemma~\ref{lem:HybridHolderBounds}, for almost every $\omega\in\Omega, \gamma<H$, the sequence $\{\G X^n(\omega)\}_{n\in\N}\subset C^\gamma([0,T])$ is uniformly bounded.
 Below we show that these two statements are sufficient to pass to almost sure convergence of the sequence to $X$ in H\"older topology.